Proudly Packaged in Canada

 Product Information Chevron Down Chevron Forward

+Grown to perfection, these seeds provide a hearty and flavorful addition to any dish.
 Evergreen Bunching Onions produce slender, delicately flavored stems and juicy green tops.
-Enjoy fresh in salads, soups, salsa, pesto, and much more.
+Enjoy fresh salads, soups, salsa, pesto, and much more.

 Growing Information Chevron Down Chevron Forward